angular-schule/website-articles/blog/2025-06-aio-resources/README.md

 ## What now? 🤷

+With the official angular.io resources page gone, navigating the ecosystem just got trickier.
-If you're new to Angular and wondering, "Which UI library should I use?" or "What are my options for state management?", there's no longer an official source that guides you through the ecosystem.
+New developers might wonder, "Which UI library should I use?" or "What are my options for state management?"
+This gap leaves everyone searching for reliable recommendations without an official starting point.

 So we thought:
 > _Let's preserve the last state of the angular.io/resources page, right here on our blog!_ 😎